jaidevk04/portfolio-gpt/README.md

-# 📊 PortfolioGPT: AI-Powered Zerodha Portfolio Analyzer
+# 📊 PortfolioGPT: AI-Powered Zerodha Portfolio Assistant

-**PortfolioGPT** is an open-source, full-stack application that seamlessly integrates with your Zerodha account to provide real-time, AI-driven insights into your investment portfolio.
-Built with **FastAPI** and a custom frontend, it leverages the power of AI to offer personalized analyses, news summaries, and performance metrics for your holdings.
+**PortfolioGPT** is an open-source, full-stack application that seamlessly integrates with your Zerodha account to provide real-time, AI-driven insights and assistance on your investment portfolio.
+Built with **FastAPI** and a custom frontend, it leverages the power of AI to offer personalized analyses, financial news summaries, and interactive conversations with a portfolio chatbot.

 ---